-In a career spanning more than 30 years, three-time Grammy winner Joe Henry has left an indelible and unique imprint on American popular music.
-As a songwriter and artist, Henry is celebrated for his exploration of the human experience, Henry is a hyper-literate storyteller, by turns dark, devastating, and hopeful, he draws an author’s eye for the overlooked detail across a broad swath of American musical styles — rock, jazz and blues — rendering genre modifiers useless.
+In a career spanning more than 25 years, Joe Henry has left an indelible and unique imprint on American popular music.
+As a songwriter and artist, Henry is celebrated for his exploration of the human experience.
+A hyper-literate storyteller, by turns dark, devastating, and hopeful, he draws an author’s eye for the overlooked detail across a broad swath of American musical styles — rock, jazz and blues — rendering genre modifiers useless.

-Henry’s new album The Gospel According To Water was released on November 15, 2019.
+Henry released his 15th solo album The Gospel According To Water on November 15th 2019 :

 “These are simple, wise and sonically gorgeous songs.”—Rosanne Cash“

 Here is the voice of a friend and brother who had been away too long.
 There is enough anger, enough misery in the world.
 Too many tears, fires and trampled flowers, so make room in your life for some beauty like this.”—Elvis Costello“.